PETITE-VALLÉE SONG FESTIVAL

 The Petite-Vallée Song Festival is first and foremost a week of training for 12 up-and-coming artists with professional artists who are also skilled teachers.
 Over the last few years, the organizers of the Petite-Vallée Song Festival have made every effort to foster the exchange of ideas among emerging singers and songwriters.
 During the festival, music lovers are invited to afternoon and evening shows featuring both renowned and up-and-coming performers.

-In 2017, the festival will celebrate its 35th anniversary from June 29 to July 8.
-Artist-in-residence Patrick Norman and his colleagues, the Soeurs Boulay, invite tourists and festival goers to participate in this major event in Gaspésie.
+The festival will celebrate its 36th anniversary from June 28 to July 7, 2018.
+Artist-in-residence Louis-Jean Cormier and Marie-Pierre Arthur invite tourists and festival goers to participate in this major event in Gaspésie.
 Enjoy over 30 shows!